Great Techniques to Write a Script with an Unexpected Ending

 Don’t you just love epic film endings that you never saw coming?
 These endings are the ones that stay with viewers for a long time and inspire talk about the movie and the reasons why the screenwriter decided to give the story such a mind-blowing plot twist.

-Building an unexpected ending in movie scripts is difficult, but can give a movie a lot of buzz and leave the audience breathless.
-It can be a fine line between a well-earned shocker of an ending and a contrived, seemingly desperate, last minute attempt to save a bad movie.
+Building an unexpected ending in movie scripts is difficult, but it can give a movie a lot of buzz and leave the audience breathless.
+It can be a fine line between a well-earned shocker of an ending and a contrived, seemingly desperate, last-minute attempt to save a bad movie.

 1. Misdirect the Viewers

-Achieving an effective misdirection requires you to use some tools, including the following.
+Achieving an effective misdirection requires using some tools, including the following.

 An effective way to generate a good twist at the end of the movie script is to look at it from an entirely new point of view – whether the ending would be uplifting or a downer.

-If your story has been more or less optimistic throughout the first 2+ acts, a downbeat ending can really gutpunch the audience.
-Conversely, if your script was mostly gloomy and bleak tale that finally offers its characters some hope or a happy ending, the audience can be overwhelmed with sudden relief and make their experience that much sweeter.
+If your story has been more or less optimistic throughout the first 2+ acts, a downbeat ending can really gut-punch the audience.
+Conversely, if your script is mostly a gloomy and bleak tale that finally offers its characters some hope or a happy ending, the audience can be overwhelmed with sudden relief and make their experience sweeter.
 Either way, you’re putting your audience through an emotional roller coaster.

 Write down and make note of every potential ending you come up with, and then discard them all when writing your ending.
-The result would be an ending that one would never see coming before it’s revealed!
+The result would be an ending one would never see before it was revealed.

 Clearly, not all movies have happy endings.
 Not every character will achieve their goals or, depending on the story, may not even survive.
 Why not take the opposite route and subvert the viewers’ expectations by adopting the ‘no one is safe’ mentality?